lewisling/NesThermostat_old/README.md

 - A first Page which contain all the rooms
 - An activty by room, which allow to turn on/off the heater in the room and to fix the requiered temp.

+### Update
+Use SSH instead of php request to secure the connection and avoid externals attacks.

 Note : The server will manage the heater to work arround this temperature.

 ##Tests
 ###Unit Tests

 ###Functionnal Tests
+Verify the connection by SSH throw the JSch library.
+- Connect to the remote server, launch command and compare the result with the known right value.

 #Licence